aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/axes/Z-axis/_index.md

 ---
 title: Z Axis with Node.js via C++
-description: Learn how to work with the Z-axis in Aspose.Cells for Node.js via C++.
-Our guide will help you understand how to configure and customize the Z-axis, including its scale and labels, to enhance your charts.
+description: Learn how to work with the Z‑axis in Aspose.Cells for Node.js via C++.
+Our guide will help you understand how to configure and customize the Z‑axis, including its scale and labels, to enhance your charts.
 keywords: Aspose.Cells for Node.js via C++, Z-axis, charting, configuration, customization, scale, labels.
 type: docs
 weight: 210